ashwamegh/learning-docker/README.md

 ### Docker Hub:
 > A registry of Docker images.
 You can think of the registry as a directory of all available Docker images.
 If required, one can host their own Docker registries and can use them for pulling images.

+## Docker Compose Terminologies:

+### Docker Machine:
+> Create Docker hosts on your computer, on cloud providers, and inside your own data center.

+### Docker Compose:
+> A tool for defining and running multi-container Docker applications.

+### Docker Swarm:
+> A native clustering solution for Docker.

+## Docker Compose

+- Compose is a tool that is used for defining and running multi-container Docker apps in an easy way.
+It provides a configuration file called `docker-compose.yml` that can be used to bring up an application and the suite of services it depends on with just one command.